 Insufficient capacity of protected areas to manage natural resources and to harmonise national and transnational policies on management and conservation of large carnivores.

-Insufficient Adriatic-Ionian region-wide scientific evidence and coordinated monitoring of transnational terrestrial habitats and biodiversity.
+Insufficient Adriatic-Ionian Region-wide scientific evidence and coordinated monitoring of transnational terrestrial habitats and biodiversity.

 Relevant policy frameworks